Last Updated on

 Before I get into the pros and cons of condo and townhouse investments I want to be clear on what a townhouse or condo is.
 A condo is a unit within a large complex of apartments or other condos.
 There may be units beside you, above or below you.
 You rarely have any yard except a shared space with other units.

-How does a HOA work on a condo or townhouse?
+How does an HOA work on a condo or townhouse?

 Almost every townhouse and condo will have an HOA.
 The HOA takes care of the shared land in the complex and most HOAs take care of the exterior maintenance and landscaping.
 Many HOAs also pay for the water on a condo or townhouse and they may provide common amenities like a swimming pool, clubhouse or tennis courts.
-Some single family neighborhoods have detached homes that are in an HOA as well.
+Some single-family neighborhoods have detached homes that are in an HOA as well.
 The HOA fees are usually much higher on a condo or townhouse because the HOA takes care of many more things.
-Here is a list of many things an HOA takes care of on a single family detached home, a patio home and a condo or townhouse.
+Here is a list of many things an HOA takes care of on a single-family detached home, patio home, and a condo or townhouse.